 Straws have been a focal point for plastic waste activists, and for good reason: 500 million plastic straws are used every day in the U.S. alone.
-Many of them end up in landfills and oceans, posing major threats to marine life.
+(Editor’s note: This statistic originates from an informal survey of straw manufacturers done in 2011 by Milo Cress, who was 9 years old at the time.
+Cress has since told Reason that the National Restaurant Association has endorsed his estimates.)
+Many of the plastic straws end up in landfills and oceans, posing major threats to marine life.
 According to the Wildlife Conservation Society’s “Give a Sip” campaign, around 71% of seabirds and 30% of turtles are found with plastic in their stomachs — a situation that can often be fatal.

 At Starbucks’ annual general meeting in March, 29% of shareholders supported a resolution asking the company to ban straws and improve its recycling standards.
 At the time, Starbucks wavered on the proposal; a company spokesperson told Mic that Starbucks would be developing a “recyclable and compostable cup solution,” but wouldn’t reveal specifically its plans for straws.